ACTION ALERT #1

 - CONTACT YOUR LOCAL MPP and ask where they stand on Bill 40.

 The Province of Quebec needs our help.
-Montreal City council voted Tuesday, September 27, 2016 in favour of changes to its animal control bylaw that includes a ban on new ownership of pit bull and pit bull-type dogs.
+Montreal City council voted Tuesday, September 27, 2016 in favour of changes to its animal control bylaw that includes a ban on new ownership of “pit bull” and “pit bull-type” dogs.
 The final vote was 37-23 in favour of the ban.
-Other Quebec municipalities have, or soon will, enact Breed-Specific Legislation.
-The Province of Quebec, waiting to see the outcome in Montreal, is now poised to bring in a province-wide ban.
-This will have far reaching consequences.
+On April 13, 2017, the Province of Quebec tabled Bill 128, a province-wide ban on “pit bulls” and Rottweilers.
 This will literally divide our country in half.
 Responsible dog owners from other parts of Canada and elsewhere will be prohibited from travelling within or through Quebec (as Ontario) without putting their dogs as risk of being seized and killed.
 Responsible dog owners within Quebec are already feeling prejudice and hatred towards themselves and their non-offending family dogs.
 The Quebec government has now given media and their citizens the right to vilify those who choose to own a certain “type” of dog.
 Shelters and animal rescue groups will be forced to euthanize dogs fitting the subjective description outlined in this draconian legislation.
 To date, a few lucky dogs have been able to leave the province but this is not a solution!
 Whether you own a dog or not, or whether you own a targeted dog or not, we must work together to preserve the rights and freedoms of all Canadians.
 Here’s what you can do:

 Sign the Montreal SPCA petition;

 Send a message to the Premier of Quebec, Philippe Couillard;

 Send a message to Montreal city officials and the Mayor of Montreal, Denis Coderre.